-6.59.
+6.60.
 Housing for the Local Community (Local Lettings)

-- 6.60.
-A key housing issue for Swanton Morley is affordability with average house prices too high for those on average incomes resulting in an affordability ratio of over 1:6.2 (Source: Housing Needs Survey Report for Swanton Morley produced by Breckland District Council in October 2015). - 6.61.
+- 6.61.
+A key housing issue for Swanton Morley is affordability with average house prices too high for those on average incomes resulting in an affordability ratio of over 1:6.2 (Source: Housing Needs Survey Report for Swanton Morley produced by Breckland District Council in October 2015) - 6.62.
 There is a requirement within the Core Strategy to provide 40% affordable houses within any new development.
-The Parish Council, through a 'local lettings policy', support households in housing need with a local connection to access these dwellings provided as affordable rented homes. - 6.62.
+The Parish Council, through a 'local lettings policy', support individuals in housing need with a local connection to access these same dwellings. - 6.63.
 The recent development of 52 dwellings, at Rectory Road, included 18 affordable dwellings although no residents of Swanton Morley were able to access these.
+See Appendix 6 for Orbit's letter confirming.

-- 6.63.
+- 6.64.
 Breckland District Council has conducted a detailed study of the housing needs for Swanton Morley with the report being issued in October 2015.
-This study investigated housing need and concluded there is a local requirement and need for affordable housing in Swanton Morley; with 17 households being identified in need. - 6.64.
-All 17 households contained someone wanting to move in the next five years and all of these had a connection to Swanton Morley; either current residents or people who had formerly lived in the village. - 6.65.
-The demographics of Swanton Morley and the 'baseline data' for Swanton Morley, contained within the Sustainability Appraisal Scoping Report, supports action to be taken to enable younger people to remain within the community they have grown up in. - 6.66.
+This study investigated housing need and concluded there is a local requirement and need for affordable housing in Swanton Morley; with 17 households being identified in need. - 6.65.
+All 17 households contained someone wanting to move in the next five years and all of these had a connection to Swanton Morley; either current residents or people who had formerly lived in the village. - 6.66.
+The demographics of Swanton Morley and the 'baseline data' for Swanton Morley, contained within the Sustainability Appraisal Scoping Report, supports action to be taken to enable younger people to remain within the community they have grown up in. - 6.67.
 As demonstrated in the Housing Need Survey for Swanton Morley, local need supports a 'local letting' policy that will address the situation for the local community.
-This means that priority for some affordable housing on all new developments will be given to local people.
+This means that priority for some affordable housing on all new developments will be given to local people. - 6.68.
+The emerging Breckland Local Plan seeks to allocate 85 new dwellings to Swanton Morley to 2036 of which 34 dwellings will be affordable housing